-Everybody says that the Gran Colombia (Great Colombia) was the dream of Bolivar and this huge project, and that started in 1819 and ended with the death of El Libertador in 1830.
-It joined the territory of these current nations: Venezuela, Colombia, Ecuador and Panamá.
-It was then called Republic of Colombia and its capital was Bogotá.
+Everybody says that Gran Colombia (Great Colombia) was the dream of Bolivar and this huge project, and that started in 1819 and ended with the death of El Libertador in 1830.
+It joined the territory of these current nations: Venezuela, Colombia, Ecuador, and Panamá.
+It was then called the Republic of Colombia and its capital was Bogotá.

 6. Kennedy owes its name to John F.:

-From 1948 to 1991, the transport in Bogotá was with trolebuses.
+From 1948 to 1991, the transport in Bogotá was with trolleybuses.
 What were they?
 They were vehicles similar to the current SITP that used the electricity of the light cables to work.
-They were managed by the Empresa Distrital de Transportes Urbanos (District Company of Urban Transports), which disappeared after trolebuses did.
+They were managed by the Empresa Distrital de Transportes Urbanos (District Company of Urban Transports), which disappeared after trolleybuses did.

 Do you know other fun facts of Bogotá history you’ve heard during your stay here?
 I would love to know them!
 Please leave your comments in the section below!

 Keep visiting Colture for more information about Bogotá and its history!

 Subscribe to our newsletter and follow us on social media.